NguyenDoan85/Company-Roster/README.md

 ## Usage
 - Login to your `mysql` to run `source schema.sql` which will create an employees database.
 Warning this will drop your current employees database if you already have one.
+- Then run `source seeds.sql` to create basic database structure.
 - Run the following command at the root of your project and answer the prompted questions:
 `npm start`
 - Then follow the option.